FelixVatoo/FelixVatoo/README.md

 ### About Me:
 - Hey, I'm Felix and I'm currently learning how to code websites.
-- I am also trying to learn the programming language Lua.
+- I am also trying to learn the programming language js to code some Discord Bots.
 <br />

 ![Profile Views](https://komarev.com/ghpvc/?username=Textilpflege)